beaker-project/beaker-project.org/dev/proposals/beaker-usage-report-emails.rst

 Deferred features
 -----------------

-* To reduce the the complexity of the initial iteration of the design, users who have systems on loan will not receive the reminder emails.
+* To reduce the complexity of the initial iteration of the design, users who have systems on loan will not receive the reminder emails.

 * In future, it would be possible to build a dashboard page that displays users' systems